-Students must be fully admitted and seeking a degree at APSU in order to qualify for DVA educational benefits.
-Non-degree seeking students do not qualify for DVA educational benefits.
+Students must be fully admitted and seeking a degree at APSU in order to qualify for DVA education benefits.
+Non-degree seeking students do not qualify for DVA education benefits.
 Admission application is made through the APSU Office of Admissions in the Ellington Student Services Building.
 Fort Campbell applicants may apply through APSU Center @ Fort Campbell Enrollment Services Office.

-Applying for DVA Educational Benefits/Initial Tuition Requirements

-Application for DVA educational benefits is made through the appropriate APSU OVA.
-For veterans and reservists, a copy of the DD-214 discharge certificate is required with both the application for admission and the application for DVA educational benefits.
-Reservists must submit a copy of the DD Form 2384 (Notice of Basic Eligibility) to the appropriate APSU OVA.
-For veterans who have remaining entitlement under the Vietnam Era GI Bill (Chapter 34), copies of marriage license, birth certificates for all children who are claimed as dependents, and any applicable divorce decrees are required for submission in order to claim those family members for DVA educational benefit payment.
-Application for DVA educational benefits does not constitute an application for admission to the University.
+Applying for DVA Education Benefits/Initial Tuition Requirements both the application for admission and the application for DVA education benefits.
+Reservists and Guardsmen must submit a copy of the DD Form 2384 (Notice of Basic Eligibility) to the appropriate APSU OVA.
+Application for DVA education benefits does not constitute an application for admission to the University.
 Students must be prepared to pay tuition and fees at the time of registration.
-It normally takes at least 12 weeks following an initial application for DVA educational benefits before the first payment can be expected.
+It normally takes at least 12 weeks following an initial application for DVA education benefits before the first payment can be expected.